Ben-coder1/CMOR-438/README.md

 <br>

-<sub>A variety of AI tools, including large language models (LLMs), were utilized in making this project.</sub>
+<sub>A variety of AI tools, including large language models (LLMs), were utilized in making this project, including for writing code and readmes, and creating examples.</sub>